Rchardon/RebirthItemTracker/README.md

 - Tracker doesn't work with co-op mode.

 - Duplicated active items that should count in transformations will not be counted properly in Repentance and Repentance+.

-- Necromancer duplicate passive items and trinkets will be counted while they shouldn't be.